skeeto/skeeto.github.com/_posts/2018-04-13-Blast-from-the-Past-Borland-C-on-Windows-98.markdown

 Like with the debugger, the Borland people did a good job modularizing their development tools.
-As part of the installation process, all of the Borland command line tools are all added to the system `PATH` (reminder: this is a single-user system).
+As part of the installation process, all of the Borland command line tools are added to the system `PATH` (reminder: this is a single-user system).
 This includes compiler, linker, assembler, debugger, and even an [incomplete implementation][make] of `make`.